salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 # Open questions
 * Should gathering metadata about configuration(`*.js-meta.xml`) file in a bundle be in the scope of this RFC?
-  * Dean Moses from Builder Framework team says it is not required.
+  * **Answer:** Dean Moses from Builder Framework team says it is not required.
 * Is documentation(.md) in the scope of this RFC?
 Will it overlap with [this RFC](https://github.com/salesforce/lwc-rfcs/pull/26)
 * Does svg file have any useful metadata?
 * For a script file, should the metadata gathering be restricted to only ComponentClasses or be more broad and gather metadata about all classes?
   * Should it collect data about only exported classes?
+  * **Answer:** Collect metadata only about component classes and any exported class.
+A component class is one that extends LightningElement.

+# Future work
+* Make usage of `lightning/platformResourceLoader` statically analyzable.
+A separate RFC will be required for this work.
+Initial suggestion is to take the same approach as hints for dynamic imports.

 # References